meisben/easyEEZYbotARM/README.md

 ## Installation (python)

-This code is bundelled as a python package.
+This code is distributed as a python package.
 A setup file is included and so dependent libraries should install with the package.

 To install the package on Windows, OS X or Linux, download the zip file or clone the repository.
 Then open a terminal window, cd to the setup directory and install the package using pip command: